umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Notifications-and-Reminders/index.md

 - **Reminder delay (days):** Set a delay in days for sending reminder emails for outstanding workflow processes.
 Set to 0 to disable reminder emails.
 - **Edit site URL:** The URL for the editing environment (including schema - http[s]).
 This is a mandatory field.
 - **Site URL:** The URL for the public website (including schema - http[s]).
 This is a mandatory field.
 - **Email templates:** Configure which users receive emails for which workflow actions and modify the templates for those emails.
-You can send an email to:

   ![Notifications tab in the Workflow Section](images/Notifications_tab.png)